A Survey of Foundation Models for IoT: Taxonomy and Criteria-Based Analysis: Criterion IV: Security and Privacy

 Security and privacy are critical for IoT systems for several reasons.
 First, the number of IoT devices is growing exponentially, and attacks targeting these systems are becoming increasingly frequent and sophisticated \citep{li2024ids}.
 Second, IoT devices and networks often collect and transmit sensitive data (e.g., personal health information, location details, and business-critical metrics).
 Unauthorized access to or manipulation of this data can result in serious consequences, including identity theft, financial loss, and operational disruptions \citep{almodovar2022can, aghaei2022securebert, diaf2024bartpredict, wang2024privacyoracle}.
 Finally, because IoT devices are typically networked, compromising a single device can jeopardize the security of the entire system.

 In this section, we summarize approaches to enhancing IoT security and privacy with foundation models in two contexts: (1) using foundation models to protect the security and privacy of IoT systems without directly participating in downstream tasks (e.g., human activity recognition, robot control), and (2) securing FM-based IoT systems where the foundation model plays a central role in downstream tasks.
+Table \ref{tab:security_privacy_summary} provides also an overview of these methods, including their descriptions and the paradigms (prompt-based, agent-based, training-based) to which they are mostly commonly applied.

 \textbf{FMs for Anomaly Detection. } To enhance security and privacy, LLMs have been employed to detect potential anomalies, such as unusual activities in system or network logs and malicious sensor data-sharing requests.
 LLMs are commonly used for anomaly detection due to their ability to estimate the likelihood of a sentence or paragraph based on their training data.
 Specifically, an LLM can be trained on text-based datasets containing normal activity logs or benign user requests.
 When the model encounters abnormal behavior or malicious requests, it assigns a low probability to these inputs, indicating potential anomalies \citep{almodovar2022can, aghaei2022securebert, diaf2024bartpredict}.